 AEM keeps a record of your last 50 actions in the current component, held in chronological order.
 These actions can be undone (and then redone) in strict order, if required.

-The history is only held for the current edit session.
-It is restarted each time you open the component for editing.
+The history is only held for the current edit session; it is started anew each time you open the component for editing.

-Fifty is the default number of tasks.
-This may be different for your installation.
+50 is the default number of tasks; this may have been changed for your installation.

 The indentation of a paragraph can be increased, or decreased.
 The selected paragraph will be indented, any new text entered will retain the current level of indentation.